KRY

 Why It Worked

-- Dot understood that age isn't just a variable.
-It represents different healthcare needs.
+Dot understood that age isn't just another variable; it's fundamental to healthcare delivery.
 The semantic layer of the business made recommendations relevant and credible, not just statistically significant.

 The Core Shift

-Before Dot, KRY's data team could test the most obvious hypotheses.
-With Dot, they can test every hypothesis, across every funnel step, every dimension, every segment, in the time it used to take to explore one.
+Before Dot, KRY's data team could test the highest-priority hypotheses.
+With Dot, they can test all of them, across funnel steps, dimensions, and segments, in the time it used to take to explore one.
 The problem was never the data or the framework.
 It was always a resource problem.
 Dot solved it.

 "It's so great to think that someone with a different gut feeling, who had no tools to dig into that idea before, can now come up with their own business case.
 There's no barrier of how good you are at Looker.
 That's bringing more democracy to the process."